 Brain tumor Diagnosis is made based on medical history and a detailed neurological examination, which looks for changes in balance and coordination, vision changes and reflexes.
 These changes can point to the part of the brain that might be affected.

-Imaging tests like CT scan, MRI and angiography of the head help visualize the size and exact position of the brain tumour.
-They also provide information about blood supply in the brain.
+Imaging tests like CT scans, MRIs and angiography of the head help visualize the size and exact position of the brain tumour.
+They also provide information about the blood supply in the brain.

 A biopsy of the tumour helps identify the type of tumour.
 This procedure is done by a neurosurgeon who removes a part or the entire tumour, which is then examined under a microscope.